 Strangely, basil was originally associated with hatred for the Greeks and later the Romans.
 For the Greeks, it was said that basil "exists only to drive men insane."
 Later, though, basil became a symbol of love in Italy, and it has retained that symbolic meaning ever since.
 In the folklore of Moldavia, a young man who accepts basil from a young woman is destined to fall in love with her.

 Basil, with its spicy scent, is a very easy herb to grow and is available in many different varieties.
+It is primarily and traditionally a culinary herb used in Mediterranean cuisine.

 02 of 08